UV Tattoo Ink

 I find these tattoos hot!
 It's like two tattoos in one if you get the UV ink around and through a regular tattoo.
 You have your daytime tattoo and your clubbin' night tattoo.
-But, may people just don't dig the UV light.
+However, many people just don't dig the UV light.

-If you want a UV tattoo, you'll need to check with your regular tattoo artists, as not all tattooist will tatto with UV ink.
-Some believe that it is unhealthy wheres others either 1) don't care or 2) think it's safe.
-(I will go over possible health risk a little further down.)
+If you want a UV tattoo, you'll need to check with your regular tattoo artist, as not all artists will tattoo with UV ink.
+Some believe that it is unhealthy, whereas others either don't care or think it's safe.
+(I will go over possible health risks a little further down.)

-Another reason to check with your regular tattoo artist before showing up at the shop demanding a UV ink tattoo, is because 1) he may not have the supplies on hand and 2) he may be able to give you the name of a tattoo artist who specializes with UV ink.
+Another reason to check with your regular tattoo artist before showing up at the shop demanding a UV ink tattoo is because he may not have the supplies on hand.
+He may be able to give you the name of a tattoo artist who specializes in UV ink.

-Because it can be harder to tattoo a UV ink tattoo, you may be lucky enough to have an artist who specializes in this particular tattoo style.
+Because it can be harder to tattoo a UV ink tattoo, it's worth it to find an artist who specializes in this particular tattoo style.

 Safety Concerns About UV Tattoos

-Just because they're cool, doesn't mean that UV tattoos are necessarily safe for your health.
+Just because UV tattoos are cool doesn't mean that they're necessarily safe for your health.
 Before you decide on a UV tattoo, make sure that you know what you're getting into.

-The companies that make and distribute UV ink may claim to be FDA approved, but when you read the fine print on the bottle, there's not such printing.
-All ink and products that are FDA approved have its special marking and statement.
+The companies that make and distribute UV ink may claim to be FDA approved, but when you read the fine print on the bottle, there's no such printing.
+All ink and products that are FDA approved have the special marking and statement.
 UV ink lacks that statement.

-Also, some UV inks may contain carcinogens or allergen that can cause itching and rashes.
+Also, some UV inks may contain carcinogens or allergens that can cause itching and rashes.
 You want to check around and ask questions before deciding on a black light ink tattoo.